-The Open Air Museum of Rural Life and Folk Architecture shows the traditional way of life in Ukraine and features restored traditional Ukrainian villages, churches and wooden mills and living museums as well.
-The St. Sophia’s Cathedral is listed as one of the UNESCO World Heritage Sites and contains historical mosaics of 11th century and a statue in commemoration of Bohdan Khmelynytskyi.
+The Open Air Museum of Rural Life and Folk Architecture shows the traditional way of life in Ukraine and features restored traditional Ukrainian villages, churches and wooden mills, and living museums as well.
+The St. Sophia’s Cathedral is listed as one of the UNESCO World Heritage Sites and contains historical mosaics of the 11th century and a statue in commemoration of Bohdan Khmelnytskyi.

-The St. Michael’s Golden Domed Monastery dates back in 12th century and contain some great artworks and worthy a visit.
-Other notable attractions in Kiev include the Motherland Statue and War memorials, Babyn Yar, Maidan Nezalezhnosti, Kiev TV tower, One Street Museum, Mariyinsky Palace, State Aviation Museum, German Military Graveyard and the Golden Gate of Kiev.
+The St. Michael’s Golden-Domed Monastery dates back in the 12th century and contains some great artworks and worthy of a visit.
+Other notable attractions in Kiev include the Motherland Statue and War memorials, Babyn Yar, Maidan Nezalezhnosti, Kiev TV tower, One Street Museum, Mariinsky Palace, State Aviation Museum, German Military Graveyard and the Golden Gate of Kiev.

-Catching a train to Hidropark is always exciting for tourists where you can enjoy sometime in the natural, beautiful city beaches.
-These beaches are a good way to spend summer days as you enjoy a beach volleyball game and purchase shashlyk from the nearby stalls.
+Catching a train to Hidropark is always exciting for tourists where you can enjoy some time in the natural, beautiful city beaches.
+These beaches are a good way to spend summer days as you enjoy a beach volleyball game and purchase sharply from the nearby stalls.
 Podil is always a great place to take a stroll and see the beautiful scenery.
-You can also visit different ecological, eco-cultural, rock and ethnic festivals in Kiev and nearby suburbs.
+You can also visit different ecological, eco-cultural, rock, and ethnic festivals in Kiev and nearby suburbs.

-The Orthodox Church is worthy a visit and you can join part in a local service but Orthodox churches do not have seats and women are required to have their heads covered before entering.
-A local market at the Andrew’s Decent has traditional collections and dolls which you can buy and take home.
+The Orthodox Church is worth a visit and you can join part in a local service but Orthodox churches do not have seats and women are required to have their heads covered before entering.
+A local market at Andrew’s Descent has traditional collections and dolls which you can buy and take home.
 Kiev is notorious for tourist scams and robberies so you need to be cautious.